tushar9604/tushar9604/README.md

 - 👋 Hi, I’m Tushar Sharma
 - 👀 I’m a Software Development by profession.
 I have experience in Java, Python, API Development, Web Development, AWS, GCP, Blockchain Development, Data Science and Machine Learning.
 - 🌱 I’m currently interested in Blockchain and learning to build solutions leveraging Blockchain.
+- 🌱 Also I participating in Competitive coding competitions for sharping my coding skills.
 - 💞️ I’m looking to collaborate on Blockchain projects
 - 📫 How to reach me : mail me on tushar9604@gmail.com